 Beginning in 2013, we began to focus our mission efforts on justice, poverty, oppression, and women: JPOW.
-Through events like the Girl Rising film screening, Summer Institute, Summer Reading Groups, and, most recently, the 2014 Global Church Conference, we've had the opportunity to learn about the oppression of women both locally and globally, and to examine how God might be calling us to act as people of faith.
+Through events like the Girl Rising film screening, Summer Institute, Summer Reading Groups the Global Church Conference, we've had the opportunity to learn about the oppression of women both locally and globally and to examine how God might be calling us to act as people of faith.
 Join us as we move from education to engagement through service.

 There are always opportunities to serve with some of our JPOW Mission Partners!
-Click here for a full list of opportunities to serve right in our local community.
-If you would like to know more about how to get involved in the local community, feel free to contact Bridget Satchwell at email@example.com.
+If you would like to know more about how to get involved in the local community, feel free to contact Beth Thomsen at email@example.com.

 Days of Service are opportunities to gather family, friends, and neighbors to serve in our local community.
 Project Peace, our partner for Do Justice, connects local churches and social service providers that work together for just and sustainable communities in Berkeley, Oakland, and surrounding areas.
 Join friends from First Pres Berkeley and other East Bay churches to worship God together through acts of service.

 Habitat for Humanity Third Saturday Builds

 Join an ecumenical and interfaith crew of volunteers in the East Bay to build affordable homes with Habitat locally.
 First-timers and experienced builders welcome, ages 16 and up, on the third Saturday of each month.
 We build to end generational poverty and put God’s love into action.
 To volunteer for a build, click here to sign up.